-UW is committed to providing safe, respectful, and inclusive learning and work environments.
+The UW is committed to providing safe, respectful, and inclusive learning and work environments.
 Employees contribute to this by demonstrating inclusion, intervening in harmful situations, offering support, and speaking up when others experience harm.

 Title IX employee reporting categories

-Confidential campus-based advocates and mental and physical health professionals have professional obligations and commitments to confidentiality.
+Campus-based confidential advocates and mental and physical health professionals have professional obligations and commitments to confidentiality.
 Confidential employees will only share information with express permission or when required by law.